jlbradley1844/jlbradley1844.github.io/_posts/2019-12-27-theism-jr-youth-lecture.md

 ---
-title: Theism: A Lecture for Junior Youth
+title: Theism - A Lecture for Junior Youth
 category: articles
 ---